 Da’s button stick, my company and command sleeve flashes, my rank insignia, I think a brass button from my greatcoat, my official discharge notice printed on white linen backed paper and a couple of black and white photographs from riot control training in Gormanstown.
 That’s me with the radio.

-And so it ended; my military career over!
+And so it ended; my military career was over!
 And I did grow my hair long, so there!